Angioplasty and stents

 It also pays to check with your insurance company to ensure you're fully covered.

-All types of surgery have a risk of complications, including coronary angioplasty, but the risk of serious problems is small.
+All types of surgery have a risk of complications, but the risk of serious problems is small.
 Coronary angioplasty doesn't involve major surgery and doctors describe it as a minimally invasive form of treatment.

 Overall, the risk of serious complications from a coronary angioplasty is small, but this depends on factors such as:

-• whether the procedure was planned or as emergency treatment
+• whether the procedure was planned or was an emergency treatment

 • your age